Master’s in Health Administration in Rhode Island

 Healthcare administration opportunities are quite varied.
 Healthcare managers and leaders are needed to manage clinics, hospital departments, medical practices, nursing homes and even medical insurance companies.
 Key functions can vary, but essentially, administrators facilitate operations on the business side, while allowing doctors and healthcare professionals to attend to their patients without distraction.
 As mentioned, senior care management is in particular high demand in light of the ageing population of Rhode Island.

 According to the Bureau of Labor Statistics, healthcare administrators in Rhode Island are among the highest paid in the nation.
-While the median salary for healthcare managers and administrators in the United States was $88,580 in 2012, Rhode Island’s median pay was a much higher, at $112,200.
+While the median salary for healthcare managers and administrators in the United States is $104,280, Rhode Island’s median pay was a much higher, at $116,020.

 As the Baby Boomer generation continues to enter the retirement years, demand for healthcare management and infrastructure will likely continue growing at a rapid rate.
-The Bureau of Labor Statistics projects that this profession will be growing faster than many other occupations.
-By 2022, employment in healthcare management is projected to grow by 23 percent or about 73,300 additional jobs.
+Between 2018 and 2028 Rhode Island jobs in this field are projected to grow by 9 percent.

 In Rhode Island, there are several great choices for a master’s in healthcare administration degree.
 There are on-campus options as well as several accredited online MHA programs from which to choose.
 Request program information from the schools on our site to get started today.